teamneusta/pimcore-testing-framework/README.md

 #### Custom Attributes

-You can create your own kernel configuration attributes by implementing the `KernelConfiguration` interface:
+You can create your own kernel configuration attributes by implementing the `ConfigureKernel` interface:

 ```php
 use Neusta\Pimcore\TestingFramework\Attribute\ConfigureKernel;